 Formula builder

 Use the Formula builder to create formulas with calculated and connected values for variables A placeholder that stores changes each time the workflow runs, such as the information entered in a form, or the name of a file.
-You can also create variables to store information you use in the workflow, such as an email address..
-You can insert variables with applied formulas in forms and rules throughout your workflow.
+You can also create variables to store information you use in a workflow, such as an email address..

 |